Water Resources Development Act 1999, Section 419

 || $ 6,231,000

 The Upper Des Plaines River and Tributaries, IL and WI Feasibility Report and Integrated Environmental Assessment passed the Civil Works Review Board on May 20, 2014.
-A state and agency review was then undertaken between July 20 and September 20.
-Final responses to comments received are processed and the Chief's Report is expected to be finalized by the end of 2014.
-Once the Chief of Engineers signs the Chief's Report (a summary of the actual report) it will be transmitted to the Office of Management and Budget (OMB) and Assistant Secretary of the Army for Civil Works (ASA(CW)) for their review.
+Final Chief's Report has been transmitted to the Office of Management and Budget (OMB) and Assistant Secretary of the Army for Civil Works (ASA(CW)) for their review.
 Once it has passed those two reviews it is transmitted to Congress for possible authorization.
-We anticipate that Congress will receive the Chief's Report in early 2015.
+We anticipate that Congress will receive the Chief's Report in late 2015.